After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 Just grab the code from here: http://code.google.com/p/mvc-mini-profiler/source/checkout or try the nuget version

-Steve almost 13 years ago
+Steve over 13 years ago

 Steve